-When Joe Sangster, a specialist in obstetrics and gynaecology, and Yasmin Ghorami, a junior doctor currently working on a dementia-friendly ward, decide to get married, it is time for their parents Indian background, may find it difficult to get along with Joe's mother Harriet, a feminist strongly in favour of sexual freedom.
+When Joe Sangster, a specialist in obstetrics and gynaecology, and Yasmin Ghorami, a junior doctor currently working on a dementia-friendly ward, decide to get married, it is time for their parents to meet.
+Yasmin worries that her father and mother, Shaokat and Anisah, who are from a Muslim Indian background, may find it difficult to get along with Joe's mother Harriet, a feminist strongly in favour of sexual freedom.
 As they get to know each other, it turns out that both families have deeply hidden secrets and that these are responsible for the sometimes strained relationships between the family members.
 The story is mainly told from Yasmin's perspective.